We offer a range of fusible interfacings which can be ironed onto the reverse of your fabric in order to provide additional structure.

 Lightweight fusible knit interfacing (available in Black & White) 75cm width

 Use this interfacing for stretch fabrics (including jersey knits) as well as fine fabrics such as satins and lighter-weight wools.
-It’s a very lightweight interfacing but it will add stability and structure whilst retaining the drape and ease of your fabric.
+It’s a very lightweight interfacing (Vlieseline H609) but it will add stability and structure whilst retaining the drape and ease of your fabric.
 It can be used for areas of a garment (e.g. facings and panels) that need to retain their movement and drape.

 Medium-weight fusible interfacing (available in White) 90cm width